dcvalente-envolti/deno/README.md

 # deno js
-this is for learning Done and all features.
+this is for learning Deno and all features.